Android tablet guide

 Network tips

-- Test at home with the same network profile you’ll use on the road.
+- Test at home on the same network profile you’ll use on the road.

 Quick setup checklist

-- Install GeForce NOW / Xbox Cloud apps or add them as PWAs.
+- Install the GeForce NOW or Xbox Cloud Gaming apps, or add them as PWAs.

-- Pair your controller and verify low-latency mode if available.
+- Pair your controller and turn on low-latency mode if it’s available.

-- Sign in to Steam/Xbox/PSN for cross-save continuity.
+- Sign in to Steam, Xbox, or PSN for cross-save continuity.

-- Do a short latency test with one action-heavy title.
+- Run a short latency test with one action-heavy title.